 In prototype built

-Failed Payment badge surfaces these immediately in the main queue.
-This is the core Phase 1 premise — exceptions surface the moment the bank file is loaded.
-The team doesn't discover a problem by working through a queue; it surfaces immediately.
-No more relying on a vendor call or a day-late exceptions report to know a payment failed.
+Returned Payment status + priority tile surface these immediately in the main queue.
+This is the core Exception Intelligence premise — exceptions surface the moment the bank file is loaded.
+The team doesn't discover a problem by working through a queue; it surfaces immediately, classified by reason (Returned Payment / FX Pending JE / DD Pending / Duplicate Partial Refund / Other Unmatched).
+No more relying on a vendor call or a day-late exceptions report to know a payment was returned.

 |